Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

-AE-based STF techniques efficiently model both spatial and temporal information to establish non-linear relationships between LSHT and HSLT image pairs.
-While AE are traditionally used for unsupervised learning, in STF they are modified for supervised tasks.
-The adapted architecture employs an \textit{encoders–merge–decoder} design, as illustrated in Figure \ref{fig:STF-ae}.
-Specifically, a spatial feature encoder processes the high-resolution image, transforming it into a latent representation \( H_1 \).
-Concurrently, a temporal variation encoder compresses two low-resolution images into \( H_2 \).
-These latent representations, \( H_1 \) and \( H_2 \), are then merged using a tailored fusion mechanism to capture the intricate spatio-temporal dependencies.
-The merged representation is decoded to reconstruct the fused high-resolution image, \( \hat{X}_2 \), which is then compared to the true high-resolution target, \( X_2 \), to compute the loss.
-This architecture is presented in Figure \ref{fig:STF-ae}.
+AE-based STF methods extend traditional AEs to model both spatial and temporal relationships between LSHT and HSLT image pairs.
+Although AEs are primarily unsupervised, STF applications adapt them for supervised tasks using an \textit{encoder-fusion-decoder} design, as illustrated in Figure \ref{fig:STF-ae}.
+In this architecture, a spatial encoder processes the high-resolution satellite image to produce a latent representation \(H_1\), while a temporal encoder compresses two low-resolution satellite images into \(H_2\).
+The latent representations \(H_1\) and \(H_2\) are then fused through a tailored mechanism to capture spatio-temporal dependencies.
+The merged latent representation is decoded to reconstruct the predicted high-resolution satellite image \(\hat{X}_2\), which is compared to the true target \(X_2\) to compute the loss.
+Table \ref{tab:AE-STF} provides a summary of AE-based DL approaches for STF.
+Tan et al.~\cite{tan2019enhanced} introduced EDCSTFN, which employs a basic AE architecture and a compound loss combining content, feature, and vision components.

-In \cite{tan2019enhanced}, the authors proposed an STF method using a basic AE, called EDCSTFN.
-They introduced a novel compound loss function that combines content, feature, and vision loss components.
-The method involved resizing MODIS images to match the spatial resolution of Landsat images using spatial interpolation before training. ~\cite{chen2022spatiotemporal} utilized a Conditional Variational AE (CVAE) for STF of LST data.
-The encoder employed a multi-kernel convolutional transformer to extract global features, while the decoder compressed the fused features using a simple convolutional design.
-The model included a compound loss function that integrated variational inference and noise mitigation to improve robustness against outliers and ensure high-quality reconstruction.
-It should be noted that GAN-based AE are better categorized under GAN models for a more accurate comparison, which is why they are not included in this autoencoder category.
+For LST estimation, Chen et al.~\cite{chen2022spatiotemporal} proposed a Conditional Variational AE (CVAE).
+The encoder utilizes a multi-kernel convolutional transformer to extract global features, while the decoder reconstructs the fused LST image with a simple convolutional structure.
+A compound loss integrating variational inference and noise mitigation improves robustness against outliers and ensures high-quality reconstruction.
+Note that GAN-based AE methods are more appropriately categorized under GAN models and are therefore excluded from this AE section for clarity.

-Table \ref{tab:stfcnn} presents a comparative overview of AE-based STF methods.
-These methods primarily focus on fusing MODIS and Landsat satellite data.
-A common strategy involves using two temporal pairs for prediction, as demonstrated by \cite{tan2019enhanced}, \cite{chen2022spatiotemporal}, and \cite{jiang2024cnn}.
-Resizing of MODIS images is often employed, typically using spatial interpolation to match the finer spatial resolution of Landsat.
-Open-source code availability remains limited, with \cite{tan2019enhanced} being the only study to provide accessible implementations.
-Moreover, testing on LST data is still scarce, with notable exceptions being the works of \cite{chen2022spatiotemporal}.